Satish-Kumar-Verma/Sentiment-Analysis-on-Electronic-Product-Reviews/README.md

-# Sentiment Analysis on Electronic Product Reviews
+# Recommendation System for Electronic Products Using Sentiment Analysis

 ## Project Overview
 This project performs sentiment analysis on electronic product reviews scraped from **Flipkart**.
 The goal is to classify reviews as positive or negative, and based on this, a recommendation system is developed that displays the percentage of positive and negative reviews for various products.
 This helps potential buyers make informed decisions when purchasing products.